asleepace/asleepace.com/src/content/blog/first-post.md

 First things first, I briefly checked on what Postgres solution for Typescript already existed, but then quickly realized that it was 2023 and I could probably just daisy chain random words from a dictionary appended with `.js` to just get something accomplished.
 This lead me to a [Prisma](https://www.prisma.io/) video from [Fireship](https://www.youtube.com/@Fireship) which had me sold in **100 seconds**, damn that guy is good.
 I'll leave the video below for anyone interested.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rLRIB6AF2Dg" title="Prisma in 100 seconds" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe style="aspect-ratio: 16/9; border-radius: 8px;" width="100%" height="auto" src="https://www.youtube.com/embed/rLRIB6AF2Dg" title="Prisma in 100 seconds" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I already had a Postgres instance running on my "production" server and was quickly able to connect and `DROP tables`, finally something I'm actually good at doing!
-Luckily, I think only one user will be affected, and this way I was able to switch to the mich more simple & concise `prisma.schema`!
+Luckily, I think only one user will be affected, and this way I was able to switch to the mich more simple & concise `prisma.schema`

 ```prisma
 model User {